Pulse Brain · Growing Health Evidence Index

 Summary

 This narrative review synthesises evidence linking nutritional status and gut microbiota composition to childhood brain development and behavioural outcomes.
-The authors examine mechanistic pathways through which dietary quality influences the microbiota-gut-brain axis during critical developmental windows, integrating findings from clinical, observational and experimental studies to inform understanding of how early nutrition shapes neurodevelopment.
+The authors integrate findings from clinical, observational and experimental studies to elucidate mechanistic pathways through which dietary quality influences the microbiota-gut-brain axis during critical developmental windows.
+The work aims to inform understanding of how early nutrition shapes neurodevelopment.

 Key measures